JamesEggers1/Node-Incubator/README.md

 # Current Projects #

+## Importer ##

+The Importer project provides a simple module that, when passed a directory, will import in all node modules into an object or array to be used by other modules.
+Very useful for dynamically generated scripts or scripts of similar purpose and definition (e.g. database migration scripts).

 ## Luhn ##

 The Luhn project will hold a browser and node package for validating credit card numbers using the Luhn algorithm.